pqtato-guides/pqtato-guides.github.io/docs/portforwarding.md

 11. Click "Apply" and be patient for a few minutes.
 If it does not seem to work restart the network box in the "Admin" tab next to the "Ports" tab.

 ### TP-Link
 To port forward on TP-Link routers please follow the instructions on [TP-Link support by clicking here](https://www.tp-link.com/us/support/faq/).
-Select Routers :arrow_right: WiFi Routers :arrow_right: Port Forwarding/Virtual Servers and select the FAQ the applies to your router.
+Select Routers :arrow_right: WiFi Routers :arrow_right: Port Forwarding/Virtual Servers and select the FAQ that applies to your router.
 It should say the model number on the router.

 ### Netgear
 To port forward on Netgear routers please [click here](https://kb.netgear.com/24290/a).